Nitishmaan567/CyPro/README.md

 - Paste the path into the search bar of your web browser
 - Hit enter to see the test report in HTML format

+# Expected Results:
+- Total no of test cases: 12
+- No. of test cases expected to pass: 10
+- No. of test cases expected to fail(Negative testing): 2

 Happy Testing!